-Peter wasn’t sure how he knew that, but as the hunters fled into the forest, the roiling in his gut promised that he’d see them again.
+Peter wasn’t sure how he knew that, but as the hunters fled into the forest his gut roiled with a promise that he’d see them again.
 Soon.

-Frost was already gone, had vanished the second the conflict was over.
-Jolly grabbed the bale of hay he’d dropped by the bushes and disappeared back into the brush.
-Jackie waited for his sister near the beanstalk coiling its way back into the earth.
-They made eye contact, and Jackie’s brow drew into a frown.
+Hopper had run off to wherever.
+Frost vanished the second the conflict was over.
+Jolly grabbed the bale of hay he’d dropped by the bushes, and Jackie waited for his sister near the beanstalk coiling its way back into the earth.

 “I’ll do it.”
-Jill straightened out of her throne, the last of the beanstalk’s tentacles disappearing into the earth.
-“You”—she poked her brother’s belly—“go turn off the sprinklers.
-There’s no sense in flooding the fields.”
+Jill straightened out of her throne and the last of the beanstalk’s tentacles disappeared into the earth.
+“You never count right.”

 “Goddamn it, quit bossin’ me around, Jill.”